Seminarienhaus

-Seminarienhaus is an historic building in Zürich, Switzerland.
+Seminarienhaus is a historic building in Zürich, Switzerland.

 Standing at Augustinergasse 15, on the western side of Münzplatz, in the shadow of the late-13th-century Augustinerkirche, the building is now a department store.

 In the 20th century, it was a seminary house, run by Dr. Guy Stern, and the property of Ohio's Heidelberg University.

 The building was also the long-term home of Arete, an antique gallery.